TomiwaAribisala-git/golang_musings/README.md

 m := make([]map[string]int)
 m["Question"] = 21
 m["Answer"] = 42
 // The make()function is the right way to create an empty map.
-If you make an empty map in a different way and write to it, it will causes a runtime panic.
+If you make an empty map in a different way and write to it, it will cause a runtime panic.
 ```
 - Adding/Updating/Retrieving elements in a map
 - Deleting elements in a map: `delete(map, key_name)`